kirillovmr/kirillovmr/README.md

 ### 👋 Hi there!

-👤 My name is Viktor.
+:octocat: My name is Viktor.

 I'm a software engineer with a passion for building innovative and high-quality applications.
 I have experience in a variety of programming languages, including JavaScript (NodeJS, Typescript), Solidity and C++, and enjoy solving complex problems and learning new technologies.